Of Cores: A Partial-Exploration Framework for Markov Decision Processes: The Core Idea

-\begin{rem} In the conference paper \cite{DBLP:conf/concur/KretinskyM19} we incorrectly reported a stronger statement, claiming that cores are required to compute \emph{any} (non-trivial) property.
+\begin{rem} In the conference paper \cite{DBLP:conf/concur/KretinskyM19} we incorrectly reported a stronger statement, claiming that cores are required to compute \emph{any} property (except some corner cases).
 This mistake was discovered independently by the authors and reviewers of this work.
 We show a counterexample to this claim in Figure~\ref{fig:core_larger_than_required}.
 Here, we can already see that the maximal probability of reaching state $s_1$ is $0.8$ by choosing action $a$ in the initial state $s_0$, independent of the system's behaviour in the \enquote{unknown} area, as we explain below.
-However, in order to obtain a $\varepsilon$-core for any $\varepsilon < 0.7$, we would need to explore further.
-We mention that the previous claim of \cite{DBLP:conf/concur/KretinskyM19} indeed does hold for Markov chains, i.e.\ cores are necessary to answer \emph{any} reachability query $\varepsilon$-precise.
-Thus, in particular, the approach of \cite{atva14} necessarily constructs a core for Markov chains.
+However, in order to obtain an $\varepsilon$-core for any $\varepsilon < 0.7$, we would need to explore further.

 Now, we explain the example of Figure~\ref{fig:core_larger_than_required} in more detail.
 Action $b$ immediately leads us to state $s_3$ with $0.3$ probability, a MEC with neither outgoing edges nor a target state.
 The probability of reaching the target $s_1$ after choosing action $b$ thus is at most $0.7$, independent of the probability of reaching $s_1$ from the unknown region, indicated by the grey arrow.
 In other words, one can derive the upper bound $0.7$ on the probability of reaching the target after taking action $b$ without investigating the unknown area.
 Dually, following action $a$ yields a lower bound of $0.8$, hence it is clear that the probability of reaching the target is at least $0.8$.
 Moreover, since the remaining probability of $0.2$ after taking action $a$ also leads to such an \enquote{absorbing} MEC, we can conclude that the maximal probability of reaching $s_1$ is $0.8$.
 Note that if instead of $s_2$ there would be another unknown region, we would need to explore it, since it may also eventually lead to the target set.